blitterated/docker-dev-env/README.md

 # Docker Dev Environment

-I'm not so worried about a single process running isolated in Docker as I am having an isolated filesystem that is unpolluted with dependencies and runtimes from other projects.
-In return, neither can this isolated filesystem pollute the filesystem of the host OS.

 ## Intent

-* This concept is not for creating containers ready for production deployment.
-Instead the intent is to code without polluting the developer's machine, and to deploy the project to a production runtime that is not container based.
-It's simply another way to achieve a deeper kind of segregation along the lines of `virtualenv` or `bundle install--local`.
+This concept is not for creating containers ready for production deployment.
+Instead the intent is to code without polluting the development machine, and to deploy the project to a production runtime that is most likely not container based.
+It's simply another way to achieve a deeper kind of segregation along the lines of `virtualenv` or `bundle install --local`.

 ## Goals
 * Segregate project dependencies and runtimes from the host OS